Azure/azure-powershell/src/ResourceManager/SiteRecovery/Commands.SiteRecovery/help/New-AzureRmSiteRecoveryPolicy.md

 ```

 ### -RecoveryAzureStorageAccountId
-Specifies the Azure storage account ID of the replication target.
+A string specifying the Azure storage account ID of the replication target.

 ```yaml
 Type: String